-Diwali is celebrated to commemorate the returning home of Lord Rama after an exile of 14 years in the woods.
+Diwali is celebrated to commemorate the return home of Lord Rama after an exile of 14 years in the woods.
 Lord Rama defeated Ravana and rescued his wife, Sita with whom he returned to Ayodhya.
 In this memory, the people laid diyas and lit the whole town.
 As a result, Diwali is called the festival of lights and it is also the festival of happiness.

 However, there are different beliefs for the celebration of Diwali In Hinduism.
 In Kerala, the festival is celebrated to celebrate the victory of Lord Krishna who kills the demon Narakasura.
 Similarly, it also marks the wedding day of Goddess Lakshmi with Lord Vishnu.

 Sikhs celebrate Diwali in remembrance of the release of the sixth Guru, Guru Hargobind and 52 other princes who were imprisoned by Emperor Jahangir in 1619.
 On Diwali, the Golden Temple in Punjab is lit up with lighting.

 Emperor Ashoka became a Buddhist on this day.
 Buddhists celebrate Buddha and Ashoka both on Diwali.
 The phenomenon occurred around 265 BCE and marked an important moment of celebration for all Buddhists that is celebrated with great love for the emperor and joy.

 Diwali in Jainism holds a very special place as it marks the anniversary of Nirvana of the soul of Mahaveer Swami.
 Nirvana is the final release of the soul, also called liberation which is the ultimate step for followers of Mahaveer.
 Jains celebrate it by visiting the Jain temple.
 The occasion is also referred to as the Mahaveer Moksh Kalyanak.

 Widely, the celebrations of Diwali go on for 5 days that start with Dhanteras and end with Bhai Dooj.